AnyChart/docs.anychart.com/3D_Plot/Surface_Chart.md

 ## Quick Start

 To create a Surface chart, use the {api:anychart#surface}anychart.surface(){api} chart constructor.
-If you pass the data to this chart constructor, it creates a surface chart.
+If you pass the data to this constructor, it creates a surface chart.

 The following sample demonstrates how a basic Surface chart is created: